 Q: What is the registration timeline?

-Early March – The mass mailing of the catalog will go out via the USPS to the general mailing list.
+Early March – March 8th the mass mailing of the catalog will go out via the USPS to the general mailing list.

-Early March – Catalog appears on the website and General registration opens online.
+Early March – March 15th at 11am EST catalog appears on the website and General registration opens online.

 Q: When does registration for next summer begin?